You are here

 STUDENT ACHIEVEMENT DATA

 It typically takes a full-time student taking approximately 15 credits per semester four years to complete the degree program.
 Transfer students with interior design specific courses can typically complete the program in 2.5 years.
 Due to the BFA of Interior Architecture Design being a first-professional degree, many of our graduates do not pursue graduate school.
-1 out of 14 students who graduated in 2019 applied for graduate school.
+None of the students who graduated in 2020 applied for graduate school.

 STUDENT ATTRITION AND RETENTION